tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-24-programming-hive-data-types.markdown

 ### Additional References

-As of November 2015, the book uses slightly a outdated Hive version 0.9.0 (Chapter 2, Installing Hive).
+As of November 2015, the **Programming Hive (2nd edition)** book uses slightly a outdated Hive version 0.9.0 (Chapter 2, Installing Hive).
 Information in the following links are used when writing this post:

 1. https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types
 2. https://cwiki.apache.org/confluence/display/Hive/Tutorial